 The Russian pole vault silver medalist whose soaring career was shadowed by the turmoil of his sport's doping scandals.

-Yevgeny Lukyanenko reached the zenith of his sport under the brightest lights, but his legacy is intertwined with a complex era for Russian athletics.
-A powerful and technically sound vaulter, he announced himself to the world by winning the 2008 World Indoor Championship.
-Later that year in Beijing, he soared to an Olympic silver medal, clearing 5.85 meters in a thrilling duel.
-For years, he remained a consistent global finalist, a stalwart of the Russian team known for his competitive fire.
-However, his career unfolded against the backdrop of systematic doping in Russian track and field.
-While never personally sanctioned for a doping violation, he was barred from the 2016 Rio Olympics due to the blanket suspension of the Russian athletics team.
-This turn of events cast a long shadow, making his story one of undeniable top-tier achievement and the complicated politics of modern sport.
+Yevgeny Lukyanenko won the 2008 World Indoor Championship as a pole vaulter.
+Later that year in Beijing, he cleared 5.85 meters to take an Olympic silver medal in a tight duel.
+Born in 1985, the Russian remained a consistent global finalist for years, a stalwart of his national team with a competitive edge.
+His career ran parallel to systematic doping in Russian track and field.
+Though never personally sanctioned for a doping violation, the blanket suspension of the Russian athletics team barred him from the 2016 Rio Olympics.
+That turn of events cast a long shadow, making his story one of top-tier achievement mixed with the complicated politics of modern sport.

 1981–1996